MSc Unmanned Aircraft Systems Design (1 yrs)

 Accredited by the Royal Aeronautical Society (RAeS) and the Institution of Mechanical Engineers (IMechE) on behalf of the Engineering Council as meeting the requirements for Further Learning for registration as a Chartered Engineer.
 Candidates must hold a CEng accredited BEng/BSc (Hons) undergraduate first degree to comply with full CEng registration requirements.

-The taught component of the MSc programme is assessed independently of the research project component.
+The taught component of the MSc course is assessed independently of the research project component.
 Progression to the research project depends on successful completion of the taught component.
 The MSc award depends on passing the examinations and on successful completion of a dissertation on the project.
 The possible exit points are:

 PG Certificate (60 Credit Points)